Reading Time: 12 minutes

 • What is one thing I’m looking forward to?

-• What is one challenge I’m facing, and how can I approach it?
+• What is one challenge I’m facing, and how can I deal with it?

 • What am I grateful for today?
 (This can be a great way to transition into a Gratitude Journal practice!)